Platon Lechitsky: World War I

 During its 4-month retreat, the 9th Army nevertheless took about 70 thousand prisoners, the award for which became the Order of the White Eagle with swords for Lechitsky.
-In mid-October, the location of the 9th Army was visited by Emperor Nicholas II, who traveled around the front army, who showed his commander 9.
+In mid-October, the location of the 9th Army was visited by Emperor Nicholas II, who travelled around the front army and showed his commander 9.

 In early March 1916 Lechitsky fell ill with lobar pneumonia.
 He was treated by Julius Osipovich Manasevich, the future personal doctor of General Brusilov.
-Emperor Nicholas II during the next detour of the front visited the sick Lechitsky at the army headquarters in Kamenetz-Podolsk on March 30, 1916.
+Emperor Nicholas II during the next detour of the front visited the sick Lechitsky at the army headquarters in Kamenetz-Podolsk on 30 March 1916.

-The name of P. A. Lechitsky thundered throughout the country in the days of Lutsk ("Brusilovsky") breakthrough (May–September 1916).
+The name of P. A. Lechitsky thundered throughout the country in the days of the Lutsk ("Brusilovsky") breakthrough (May–September 1916).
 Today, this operation is traditionally associated only with the name of General Brusilov.
 Sometimes the name of General Kaledin is recalled.
 Practically nobody remembers the name of Lechitsky, another co-creator of one of the glorious deeds of the Great War.

 The 9th Army dealt an auxiliary strike in that operation, which was supposed to distract the enemy from the main direction.
 Platon Alekseevich was preparing his troops for a breakthrough with all care.
-He invented a special position - the “field commandant”.
-He was obliged to constantly monitor battle areas so that not a single extra soul, be it scouts, observing officers, warrant officers and other persons, would be in the enemy's line of sight.
-Russian balloons and airplanes regularly flew around their positions, carefully recording the slightest changes that could cause the Austrians to think about preparing an attack.
-In an atmosphere of strict secrecy, they managed to rebuild new bridgeheads at a distance of 100–150 meters from enemy defense lines.
-In many areas, the Austrians stretched the barbed wire to 70 rows, and in some places started a current on it, but a powerful and accurate artillery strike, coordinated with the infantry commanders to the smallest detail, helped break through the enemy's defenses.
+He invented a special position - the "field commandant".
+He was obliged to constantly monitor battle areas so that no extra soul, be it scouts, observing officers, warrant officers and other persons, would be in the enemy's line of sight.
+Russian balloons and aeroplanes regularly flew around their positions, carefully recording the slightest changes that could cause the Austrians to think about preparing an attack.
+In an atmosphere of strict secrecy, they managed to rebuild new bridgeheads at a distance of 100–150 meters from enemy defence lines.
+In many areas, the Austrians stretched the barbed wire to 70 rows, and in some places started a current on it, but a powerful and accurate artillery strike, coordinated with the infantry commanders to the smallest detail, helped break through the enemy's defences.